Willster419/RelhaxModpack/README.md

 https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=76KNV8KXKYNG2

 ##Credits
-OMC Modpack for giving me an internal structure to mirror and improve upon, along with premade zip files to start with.
+ - OMC Modpack for giving me an internal structure to mirror and improve upon, along with premade zip files to start with.
-Rkk1945 For helping with code edits and rescource support, along with helping with the closed alpha test.
+ - Rkk1945 For helping with code edits and resource support, along with helping with the closed alpha test.

 ##FAQ